vjustov/order-of-the-pixel/README.md

 #### Notes

-* At the moment, you can't delete a Weapon, Race or Job if it's currently assigned to a hero (But you can delete a heroe without destroying it's attached entities).
+* At the moment, you can't delete a Weapon, Race or Job if it's currently assigned to a hero (But you can delete a hero without destroying it's attached entities).

 * Tests can be run using the Rake task `rake test`.